Ken Bloom (writer)

-Ken Bloom is a New York-based, Grammy Award-winning theatre historian, playwright, director, record producer, and author.
+Ken Bloom is a New York-based, theatre historian, playwright, director, record producer, and author.

 He began his theatre career in the mid-'70s at the New Playwrights Theatre of Washington.
 Along with some friends, Bloom co-founded the ASTA theatre.
 That company became the basis for New Playwrights.
 While at ASTA, Bloom joined the Smithsonian Puppet Theater, performing as part of Allan Stevens and Company in Washington and on tour throughout the United States for over two years.
 At New Playwrights, Bloom co-produced and directed a series of musicals and musical revues written by Tim Grundmann including Sirocco, Bride of Sirocco (which transferred to a commercial run), Nightmare!, Out to Lunch, and Eddie's Catchy Tunes.
 He also wrote and directed the musical revues Cole Porter Revisited, The Unsung Jerome Kern, and Sweet and Hot: The Songs of Harold Arlen.
 Bloom also was in charge of the theatre's PR, audience development, and marketing.
 After leaving New Playwrights, Bloom edited The Washington Season, an arts supplement for The Washington Post.
 In Washington, he hosted a musical theatre radio show for WAMU-FM, DC's NPR station.

 He continued radio work after moving to New York in 1980 as a correspondent for Morning Edition and All Things Considered.
 He was also Broadway correspondent for the CBC.
 Bloom worked with Ezio Petersen on Musical Theatre Today on WKCR-FM, a weekly program that ran for fifteen years.
 He also hosted 12 hours a week for Sirius Satellite Radio's musical theatre channel.